Armand Feigenbaum biography

 They established the Feigenbaum Hall of Innovation at the Berkshire Museum, which shows innovators and inventions that originated in the Berkshires and transformed the world.
 They funded projects regarding environmental protection but also projects related to education and culture to improve the quality of life of people.

-Many other awards and honors have been given to Armand Feigenbaum for his contributions to quality control.
+Many other awards and honors have been given to Armand Feigenbaum for his contributions to quality control bacause of influenced management strategy and productivity in the competition for world markets in the United States, Europe, Asia, Latin America and the Middle East.
 His name is the today’s synonym for total quality control and total quality management.

 - “Total quality control is an effective system for integrating the quality development, quality maintenance, and quality improvement efforts of the various groups in an organization so as to enable production and service at the most economical levels which allow full customer satisfaction.”

 - “Pursuing excellence, deep recognition that what you are doing is right, is the strongest motivation in any organization and is the main driver for true leadership qualities.”

 - “Quality is the total composite product and service characteristic of marketing, engineering, manufacturing, and maintenance through which the product and service in use will meet the expectations of the customer.”

 - “An important feature of a good quality program is that it controls quality at the source.”

 Publications and Books of Armand Feigenbaum et al.